At a Glance

-Students may be dropped off at 7:45 am daily at no additional charge.
-Students who arrive at 7:45 am are supervised until classroom teachers are ready to receive students at 8:10 am.
-A variety of After-School Enrichment classes are available daily from 3:30 pm until 4:30 pm (2:30 pm until 3:30 pm on Fridays) at an additional cost.
+Yes.
+Students may be dropped off at 7:50 am daily at no additional charge and supervised until classroom teachers are ready to receive students at 8:10 am.
+A variety of After-School Enrichment classes are available daily from 3:30 pm until 4:30 pm at an additional cost.
 Extended Care is available daily until 6:00 pm, also at an additional cost.
 All after-care programs are available on either a drop-in or pre-scheduled basis.

 Is bus service available?

 Far Brook School hires a private transportation company to provide school transportation to students who wish to subscribe in grades Kindergarten and up.
 This service is provided on a break-even basis, transportation fees being set to equal the costs charged by a private transportation company.
 Transportation fees and areas serviced vary each year.
 Usually, door-to-door service is provided.